Shiorime/ProbabilistiskModellering/README.md

 # Probabilistisk Modellering
 * Download the program from https://github.com/Shizukanawa/ProbabilistiskModellering/releases/latest

 # WARNING!!
-RUNNING THE PROGRAM MAY CAUSE YOUR COMPUTER TO BE UNRESPONSIVE
+RUNNING THE PROGRAM MAY CAUSE YOUR COMPUTER TO BE SLOW/UNRESPONSIVE

 ## Requirements
 * SUMO 1.2.0